Creating and running circuits

 In this tutorial, you will create and run a quantum program with Fire Opal.
 In particular, you will implement Simon’s algorithm to deduce a hidden bitstring from a black-box function.
 Simon’s algorithm was the first quantum algorithm to show an exponential speedup compared to its classical counterpart.

-For this tutorial, you’ll need to install the Fire Opal Client and Qiskit (IBM’s quantum computing Python SDK):
+For this tutorial, you'll need to install the Fire Opal Python package and other dependencies:

 By completing this tutorial, you will:

-- Run the quantum circuit on real hardware.
+2. Run the quantum circuit on real hardware and a simulator.

 from typing import Dict